carrot/roots-css-pipeline/README.md

 When you use this extension, it will expose a function called `css` to all your view files.
 When you call this function, the extension will drop in one or more link tags pointing to your scripts.
 If you specified an `out` path, it will build all your input files into that file and drop a single link tag pointing to it.
 If not, it will link to each of your input files.

 Note that the `css` function accepts one optional argument, which is a path to prefix any injected scripts with.
-It defaults to `/` so that scripts are loaded from an absolute path, as this prevents your scripts from breaking on nested pages, and we have found that it's the most common preference.
-If you want your scripts to load from a relative path (this can be necessary if your site is not hosted at the root), you can pass an empty string to the function (which means don't prefix with anything).
-If you are trying to load your css from another path, just pass in that path.
+So for example if you wanted to have stylesheets load from the root of the site, you could pass in `/`.
+By default, it would be the relative path `css/master.css`, but calling with `/` would make it `/css/master.css`.

-Example of using the `css` function.
+Here's an example of using the `css` function.
 This example uses [jade](http://jade-lang.com/) but this will also work with any other templating language.

 ```jade
 //- index.jade